 To discover new cultures, I decided to do my last internship abroad.
 I found in Frequentis the perfect subject to put into practice all my schooling in ATM and HMI.
 All this was even more interesting in the wonderful city of Vienna.

-After much thought I decided that it was the best choice considering my ambition to adapt machines to humans (and not the contrary) and my will to teach.
+After much thought I decided that it was the best choice considering my will to understand humans better in order to adapt machines to operators (and not the contrary).

 Questions, remarks, proposals: do not hesitate, as I will always answer whatever you want to discuss about.
 I normally answer within two days, except in emergency situations (e.g. holidays).